 Y’all, this year, my hydrangeas showed up big time, and I couldn’t resist drying several of the gorgeous blooms.
 As they were drying, I decided right then that I’d use them on my Christmas Tree this year.

-This years tree is a combination of the rust and blue colors that are pulled from the dried hydrangeas.
+This year’s tree combines the rust and blue colors pulled from the dried hydrangeas.

 It all began with all those beautiful hydrangea blooms this summer.
 I couldn’t resist drying as many as possible to have available after the season.

-As I watched them dry, I began to imagine them on a Christmas tree.
+As I watched the blooms dry, I began to imagine them on a Christmas tree.

-I pulled as many colors from the dried hydrangeas as possible to decorate this years tree.
+To plan a Christmas tree with the dried hydrangeas, I began by pulling as many colors from the dried hydrangeas as possible to decorate this year’s tree.

 When I found this rag ball garland from Piper Classics, it was the icing on the cake or tree!
 LOL

 How to Decorate a Farmhouse Christmas Tree with Hydrangeas

 I couldn’t resist placing the tree inside the Antique European Grape Gathering Hod, which I’ve used for a few years now.

 I got so many questions about this Hod that my husband and I decided to attempt a DIY project.
 Check out DIY Christmas Tree Stand Container for the details.